 “It was pecker-touching without intention”

-If you’re a “Diner” fan I know you’re giggling.
-If you’re not, I’m sure you’re wondering what the hell I’m talking about, and getting the same twisted look on your face that Ellen Barkin had when Daniel Stern was berating her about how to file his records.
+If you’re a fan of Diner I know you’re giggling.
+If you’re not, I’m sure you’re wondering what the hell I’m talking about, and getting the same twisted look on your face that Ellen Barkin had when Daniel Stern was berating her about how not to file his records.

 And about those records.
-Oh, there was some great music in “Diner,” terrific tunes from the late ‘50’s (the story takes place in 1959) by the likes of Jerry Lee Lewis, Eddie Cochran, Carl Perkins, Dion & The Belmonts, Fats Domino, Bobby Darin, Jimmy Reed, and Clarence “Frogman” Henry.
-And, I’m picking none of those.
-Instead, let’s feature a “Diner” original – the nameless instrumental from the strip joint scene where a hyper-anxious Tim Daly takes over the piano, rouses the somnambulant band and has Steve Guttenberg join him onstage to shimmy with a stripper.
-All coming just after Daly asks the immortal question: “You gonna pick up the beat?!”
+Oh, there was some truly great music in Diner, terrific tunes from the late ‘50’s (the story takes place in 1959) by the likes of Jerry Lee Lewis, Eddie Cochran, Carl Perkins, Dion & The Belmonts, Fats Domino, Bobby Darin, Jimmy Reed, and Clarence “Frogman” Henry.
+But for our featured tune I’m picking none of those.
+Instead, let’s feature a Diner original – the nameless instrumental from the strip joint scene where a hyper-anxious Tim Daly takes over the piano, rouses the somnambulant band and has Steve Guttenberg join him onstage to shimmy with a stripper.
+All occurring because Daly couldn’t help asking the immortal question: “You gonna pick up the beat?!”

 ¹The roast beef sandwich